 - To deliver on the commitment to make consumer information directly available from bottles via smartphone barcode scans, we have started a formal cooperation with the global supply-chain standardization body GS1.
 The standard that will be developed together with GS1 will provide a common language for all relevant actors on product-specific nutrition and ingredient information.
 The information will then be made available via open Application Programming Interfaces (APIs) to allow for the development of new and innovative digital information tools such as dedicated mobile apps.

-2) Large producers (representing 50% of the market in value in the EU) and several member associations in spiritsEUROPE are ready to roll out the labeling scheme (i.e., energy information on pack per serving size & 100ml) 6 months after a common understanding on it has been reached with the European Commission.
+2) Large producers (representing 50% of the market in value in the EU) and several member associations in spiritsEUROPE are ready to roll out the labeling scheme (i.e., energy information on pack per serving size & 100ml) after a common understanding on it has been reached with the European Commission.
+This was achieved on 4 June 2019 in Paris when spiritsEUROPE signed a Memorandum of Understanding (MoU) in which the sector commited to provide energy information on label together with full ingredient listing and detailed product-specific information online.
+The signature ceremony took place in the presence of EU Health Commissioner Vytenis Andriukaitis.